 Dr. Wolfinger’s Perspective

-Dr. Glenn Wolfinger discussed Dr. Brånemark, “When I graduated Tufts Dental School in 1990, all of the implant literature at that time was based on Dr. Brånemark’s incredible work.
+Dr. Glenn Wolfinger discussed Dr. Brånemark, “When I graduated from Tufts Dental School in 1990, all the implant literature at that time was based on Dr. Brånemark’s incredible work.
 During my prosthodontic residency at Harvard Dental School, I learned even more about the amazing research that he did to promote the process of osseointegration, which has greatly improved the quality of life for so many patients.”